Parasite prevention saves lives. Your pet needs to be on parasite prevention.

 The products we carry, recommend, and use on our own pets are effective and safe.
 They’ve been thoroughly researched and tested.
 Used properly and year-round, prevention products will protect your pet from all kinds of bad things: heartworms, fleas, ticks, intestinal parasites—and the serious medical issues, and even death, that can come from them.

-But your pet will be completely unprotected, and totally at risk, if the product is fake.
+But your pet will be completely unprotected, and totally at risk if the product is fake.
 Worse yet, fake products can even make your pet sick.
-And if your fur baby does get a parasitic infection or fall ill, you have no recourse to cover treatment.
+And if your fur baby does get a parasitic infection or fall ill, you have no recourse to cover the treatment.
 Sadly, there are lots of fake products out there.

 Buy From the Best

-Counterfeit prevention products are a real concern, acknowledged and tracked by the FDA.
+Counterfeit prevention products are a real concern, acknowledged, and tracked by the FDA.
 We strongly recommend getting your pet’s parasite prevention (and all medications) through Eno Animal Hospital.
 Our products come straight from the company and are guaranteed to be the genuine article.

 We’re on a first-name basis with all our wonderful company representatives and have great relationships with them.
 They are dedicated, reliable, reachable, and simply love helping pets.
 We’re thoroughly informed of all product research and any updates or changes.
 Plus, in the extremely rare case your pet gets fleas, ticks, or any other parasite while properly on a product, the company will work with us to investigate the matter and cover the cost of treatment.